Last Updated on December 19, 2021 by Oddmund Groette

 Proprietary trading is good for providing liquidity via open orders:

-If you trade at the open or in some way provide liquidity (which often requires many open orders), a prop firm is most likely a better option than being a retail client.
+If you trade at the open or in some way provide liquidity (which often requires many open orders), a proprietary trading firm is most likely a better option than being a retail client.
 As a retail customer, your orders are rejected when you reach your leverage limit.
 At Echotrade I had more than one thousand open orders at the same time.

-Proprietary trading orders ample leverage:
+Proprietary trading involves leverage:

 Not only can you have many open orders, but you can of course have many filled orders.
 In all my years I never received any “margin calls”.
-I believe the leverage limits are not strictly enforced in most prop firms, especially if you have a track record spanning many years.
+I believe the leverage limits are not strictly enforced in most proprietary firms, especially if you have a track record spanning many years.

 Proprietary trading offers an easy entry to trading for “undercapitalized” traders: